We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 Depending on your situation, some or all of the scholarship payment amount may constitute ordinary income for social security law purposes and may impact the rate at which a person receives a social security payment.
 You will need to seek your own advice from Centrelink or Services Australia with reference to your own particular circumstances.

-What can I spend the scholarship on?
+What can I spend the scholarship funding on?

 The scholarship is designed to provide financial support to new teacher education students.
 There are no restrictions on how you spend the scholarship funding as each recipient’s personal circumstances will differ, with support potentially needed across a range of areas.